Table of Contents

 Netflix is definitely the leader in the space.
-It started of as DVD rental service back in 1997 and now counts more than 130 million monthly subscribers.
+It started as a DVD rental service back in 1997 and now counts more than 130 million monthly subscribers.
 Netflix has essentially created the market for paid streamed content.
 The market is so big that the competition is currently trying to take a piece of the pie.
-Today we will go over a SWOT analysis for the Netflix company and business model.
+Today we will go over a SWOT analysis of the Netflix company and its business model.

 - Huge customer base.
 As we said they count more than 130 MILLION subscribers.
 With such a monsterous client base, they have the power to sign deals and demand lower prices from the content/movie/series suppliers with ease.

 - They are essentially the biggest brand name, and the only company many customers think of when they hear the phrase streamed content.
 This type of exposure combined with their customer base, allowed them to create their own series.

 - Binge watching.
 This is an incredibly appealing feature to the millions of people that had to wait a week for a new episode to be released.

 - ZERO ADS.
 The single most annoying thing about television has always been the ads.
 You are literally bombarded with advertisements every 10 minutes while your favorite show is on.

 - Pricing.
 The pricing of the service is at the right point for what the company is offering.
 For only 8.99 a month you get to watch unlimited content.
 There is no comparison to how much you are saving compared to renting out the movies or series from a DVD/movie rental.

 - Growing demand for SVOD Services.
 Netflix is still the industry leader, and managed to add 1.5 million net new subscribers in the second quarter of 2021.
 According to DEG, the total spending of consumers to SVOD services reached the $12.2 billion mark.
 Resulting in a 21% total increase just in the first half of 2021.